top of page

 Sequential, list-based discovery.

-Grid-Based Selection: Instant visual access to all features.
+Grid-Based Selection: Instant visual agency.

 Static UI with hidden updates.

-"What's New" Module: Proactive notification of latest tools.
+"What's New" Module: Proactive feature education.

-User Trust
+System Trust

 Implicit system value.

-Explicit Feature Guidance: Clearer onboarding-to-action transition.
+Explicit ROI Guidance: Clear onboarding-to-action transition.

 IV.
 User Story & Acceptance Criteria